rzel/jNV/README.md

 JNV: Java Notational Velocity
 =============================

-JNV is my java-based [Notational Velocity](http://notational.net clone).
-Its both an exercise at creating a NV clone as well as trying Groovy out as a GUI development language.
+JNV is my java-based [Notational Velocity](http://notational.net) clone.
+I built it so that I'd have a cross-platform note-taking software; having rejected the idea of installing NV on the mac and Resophnotes on Windows.
+It was also an exercise at trying Groovy out as a GUI development language, but quickly moved past Groovy to produce a lean Java-based version.

 Goal
 ----